-- The second occurs when an agent's action alters its environment such that the environmental changes made by a different agent are also modified. - If one agent turns off the main water value to a building, the effect of another agent turning on the kitchen faucet is altered. - An example of passive stigmergy is when agent-A tries to remove all artifacts from a container, while agent-B tries to fill the container completely
+The second occurs when an agent's action alters its environment such that the environmental changes made by a different agent are also modified.

+If one agent turns off the main water valve to a building, the effect of another agent turning on the kitchen faucet is altered.

+When an agent-A tries to remove all artifacts from a container, while agent-B tries to fill the container completely.